 Standard header files that describe system data are available for C application developers to use.
-These files are referred to by their name in angle brackets: <name.h>, <sys/name.h> and <X11/name.h>.
+These files are referred to by their name in angle brackets: <name.h> and <sys/name.h>.
 Included in these headers are macro definitions, data definitions, and function declarations.
 The parts of the header files specified in the ANSI C standard are the only parts available to strictly-conforming ANSI C applications.
 Similarly, only the portions of the header files defined in the POSIX P1003.1 Operating System Standard are available to strictly POSIX-conforming applications.